Telecominfraproject/wlan-cloud-ucentralgw/README.md

   "id" : <same number>
 }
 ```
+###### Error codes
+- 0 : is rebooting at `when` seconds.
+- 1 : the device is busy but will reboot soon. `text` may indicate why.
+- 2 : the device will not reboot. `text` contains information as to why.

 #### Controller sends a device specific command
-Controller sends this command when it believes the AP should reboot
+Controller sends this command specific to this AP.
+The command is proprietary and must be agreed upon by the AP and the Controller.
 ```
 {     "jsonrpc" : "2.0" ,
       "method" : "perform" ,
       "params" : {
           "serial" : <serial number> ,
-	  "when" : <UTC time when to apply this config, 0 mean immediate, this is a suggestion>, "command" : <this is device specific>
+	  "when" : <UTC time when to apply this config, 0 mean immediate, this is a suggestion>, "command" : <this is device specific>,
+	  "payload" : <JSON Document: containing additional information about the command>
           },
       "id" : <some number>
 }